What would the Citizens' Initiative, officially released today by the Chargers, accomplish?

 In partnership with the Los Angeles Chargers Impact Fund, Inglewood Unified School District, and Brotherhood Crusade, SoFi celebrated the graduation of 14 young scholars from the Bolt Academy program.
 The program is designed to offer juniors and seniors from Inglewood high schools the opportunity to participate in a six month after-school program to develop leadership and job-readiness skills.

-The Los Angeles Chargers today signed defensive lineman Morgan Fox.
+The Los Angeles Chargers today signed defensive lineman Nick Williams.

-Los Angeles Chargers Sign Five Members of 2022 Draft Class
+Los Angeles Chargers Sign Six Members of 2023 Draft Class

 Los Angeles Chargers Agree to Terms with Undrafted Free Agents